Breaking down the true costs, benefits, and backup potential of solar batteries.

 How solar batteries enable partial or full home backup when the grid is down

 Approximately 30% of NZ solar systems have batteries.
-And some of them allow the home or business to remain operational when the grid goes down.
+And most of them keep things operational when the grid goes down, but not all.

 Some solar batteries connect directly to the solar inverter.
 These systems are titled ‘Hybrid’ systems.

 Other batteries have the inverter and backup functionally all in house.
-(The new Tesla).
-You could almost call the new Tesla a ‘Hybrid Battery.’
+(The Tesla Powerwall 3).

 The reality of whole home backup

-The savings from solar are tied directly to the home owners power rates.
-On average, kiwis are paying about 33c for power.
-This is including GST.
+The savings are tied directly to your power rates. in 2026, kiwis are paying about 36c for power, plus GST.

 • 35% of the solar equates to some free power for the home owner!
-And this saves them about $1155 over the whole year.
+About $1,550 in savings for the year.

 And how about the rest of the solar?
 The energy that the home doesn’t use?